ibm-cloud-docs/watsonxdata/setting_glusterfs.md

 # Setting up GlusterFS replicated storage with MinIO
 {: #setting_glusterfs}

-You can integrate GlusterFS with MinIO in watsonx.data when using it as your storage backend.
+you can use GlusterFS as backend filesystem for minio.

 ## Before you begin
 {: #setting_glusterfs_pre}